pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

       You can then subclass {% jdoc core::cpd.impl.JavaCCTokenizer %} instead of AntlrTokenizer.
     - For any other scenario just implement the interface however you can.
 Look at the Scala or Apex module for existing implementations.

-3. Create a {% jdoc core::lang.Language %} implementation and override `createCpdTokenizer`.
+3. Create a {% jdoc core::lang.Language %} implementation, and make it implement {% core::cpd.CpdCapableLanguage %}.
-If your language only supports CPD, then you can subclass  {% jdoc core::lang.impl.CpdOnlyLanguageModuleBase %}:
+If your language only supports CPD, then you can subclass {% jdoc core::lang.impl.CpdOnlyLanguageModuleBase %} to get going:

     ```java
     // mind the package convention if you are going to make a PR